 The aim of a DSE policy is to ensure you provide a safe place and system of work for employees using equipment with display screens.

 This can include how to request a new DSE workstation assessment if they feel their health is suffering.

 It’s important to highlight information relating to staff entitlements, including the right to request reasonable adjustments.

-You should also ensure staff members are aware of their right to eyes tests upon request.
+You should also ensure staff members are aware of their right to eyesight tests upon request.

-If tests show they require glasses for use with certain technology, they can request further help from you in ensuring they receive a suitable set.
+If tests show they need glasses for use with certain technology, they can request further help from you in ensuring they receive a suitable set.